elixir-ecto/ecto/guides/howtos/Navigating Relations.md

 You came here after doing the more introductiory how-tos and tutorials, so you know how to set up an Elixir project, how to configure your Ecto-DBMS connection, how to have Ecto create a database, and you know how to handle migrations.

+Remember that Ecto does keep track of database changes through migrations, yet it is not particularly helpful when it comes to writing such migrations.
+Until there is a `mix` recipe for computing migrations (it could do so, from the current schemas and the cumulative effect of all existing migrations), we need to write things twice: once in the schemas, and again in migration files.
+So let's get to work and write our first migration, relative to moving from an empty database to one with the above schema definitions.

+**TODO**

+With the initial migration in place, we can apply it, and have a look at the database tables.

+**TODO**

 Now some real work: with this database, we can add a few locations and some plants.

-**TODO**
+**TODO - among others, location var matched to location structure code:GH1**

 Notice how we can go up the links, by this I mean that we can get the `location` from a plant, but it would also be nice to move in the other direction, for example once we matched a `location` variable to a structure represeting location `GH1`, it would be